The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{e}^{(v)} = \left(\begin{array}{c} -\sin\left(\alpha\right)\\ \cos\left(\alpha\right) \end{array}\right). \end{align} \]

-Note this for the vector field
+Writing the vector field as

 \[ \begin{align} \mathbf{v} = \left(\begin{array}{c} u\\ w \end{array}\right), \end{align} \]

-follows
+it follows

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}^{(v)} = -u\sin\left(\alpha\right) + w\cos\left(\alpha\right). \end{align} \]